d33tah/tldr/pages/common/nmap.md

 - Perform TCP and UDP scanning (use -sU for UDP only, -sZ for SCTP, -sO for IP):

 `nmap -sSU {{address_or_addresses}}`

-Some features only activate when Nmap is run with privileges.